daily Broadcast

 What am I saying?
 I’m saying that there are lots of legitimate reasons for conflict that godly people have.
 Our personalities, our sin, it’s not a good reason but it’s one, isn’t it?
 And until Jesus comes back or you go to Him, we’re going to struggle with that, I’m going to struggle with that, we’re going to have theological differences, we’re going have philosophical differences, and just change.
 Every time there is change, even good change, is going to bring conflict.

-So, here’s the deal, if there are that many situations that cause disharmony, that God tells us about, right in Scripture.
-And we’re commanded to live in harmony with one another, here’s the question I want to spend the rest of our time on.
+So, here’s the deal, if there are that many situations that cause disharmony, and we’re commanded to live in harmony with one another, here’s the question I want to spend the rest of our time on.
 How can we restore harmony in relationships?
+How can we restore what God commands, Jesus prayed for, the early Church practiced, and when they did, it was transforming?
+How do we do it?

 First, refuse to tolerate disunity.
 As far as it depends on you, Romans 12:18 says that.
 “Be at peace with all men, as far as it depends on you.”
 Refuse to tolerate disunity.
 As far as your relational network goes, you know there is a problem with you or with someone else, just don’t let it happen.
 Address it.
 Don’t avoid it, it won’t go away; don’t procrastinate, don’t buy that lie.
 “Oh, it’ll get better, I’ll give it time.”

 Third, don’t delegate it.
 That’s a coward’s way out.
-You know, we find someone, “Why don’t you go tell them about that problem over in our church?
+You know, we find someone, “Why don’t you go tell them about that problem they’re doing over in our church?
 They are really messing up our Bible study group.
 You think you could tell them?”
-No way, you tell them.
+No, why don’t you tell them?

 Second, embrace conflict as normal and unavoidable.
 John 16:33, Jesus promised us, “In the world we will have tribulation.”
 Why?
 It’s a fallen world, there’s your flesh, there’s my flesh, we have multiple differences, and the enemy’s number one agenda is what?
 Divide and conquer.